plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 * We have a logo and some simple branding images on our site that we made ourselves even though we could spend some money and time on having a full suite of images and branding done by a professional designer
 * We use a simple CMS for our blog and content editing experience even though it's less user friendly and more cumbersome to work with than some of the more popular tools.
 Would be nice to make a move to something better but we've decided not to spend too much time on that
 * For the open stats on [our about page](https://plausible.io/about) where we share numbers about our growth, we manually update the metrics once a month instead of building a proper, automatically updated integration
-* For the popularity and performance counter on our home page where we list the number of sites Plausible is installed on, the total number of pageviews counted and the uptime, we do the same.
+* For the "social proof" counter on our home page where we list the number of sites Plausible is installed on, the total number of pageviews counted and the uptime, we do the same.
 Manual update once a month for a handmade counter:

 ![Our fancy, handmade counter](/uploads/people-plausible-counter.png)